binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle1/manuscript/markdown/main/chapter10.md

 A XSS attack is one in which untrusted data enters a web application usually through a web request and is not stopped by validation, filtering or sanitisation.
 The data is then at some point sent to someone using the same web application without being validated, filtered or sanitised.
 The data in question is executed by the browser, usually JavaScript, HTML or Flash.
 What the code does is up to the creativity of the initiator.

+One way this can be carried out trivially is to simply buy an add and have that injected into the end users browser.
+The malicious code can be easily hidden by simply changing additional scripts that are fetched once live.
+Even fetching a script that fetches a different script under the attackers control.

 The main two different types of XSS are Stored/Persistent or Type I and Reflected/Non-Persistent or Type II.
 Stored attacks are where the injected code is sent to the server and stored in a medium that the web application uses to retrieve it again to send to another user.